It depends on the use case

 This can be demonstrated time and time again… No-code is much more cost-effective than traditional development, and you don’t have to worry about scalability issues.

-At LowCode Agency, we’ve built dozens of fully-functioning apps for our customers and we were able to help them save tens of thousands of $ using Glide Apps instead of custom code.
+At LowCode Agency no code agency we’ve built dozens of fully-functioning apps for our customers and we were able to help them save tens of thousands of $ using Glide no code app builder instead of custom code.

 The cost of an app depends on a number of factors: